Rosół drobiowy

 All vegetables, mushroom and poultry place in the pot, fill with cold water and put on the fire.

-Heat the soup slowly, bring to boil and let it simmer for 2-3 hours without cover- then it will be transparent.
+Heat the soup slowly.
+During the initial stages of cooking, skim off any foam or impurities that rise to the surface.
+This will help ensure a clear and clean broth.
+Bring Rosół to boil and let it simmer for 2-3 hours without cover- then it will be transparent.

-Serve your Polish Broth – Rosół with pasta and dill or parsley.
+Serve your Polish Broth – Rosół with noodles and dill or parsley.
+Smacznego!

 If you liked my posts and tried my recipes, you can consider buying me a coffee.
 Or rather I should say: you can buy me a flour for Pierogi, cabbage for Gołąbki and beets for Barszcz:) This would help me to cook more and publish more delicious recipes for You. www.buymeacoffee.com/cookinpolish.